 4. Allow workers and handlers unrestricted access to all of the information and keep all of the displayed information current and legible.

 5. Display the EPA WPS safety poster or equivalent information before an application takes place and for 30 days after the REI expires.

 6. Display the SDS and application information within 24 hours of the application and before workers enter treated areas.
 This information must be displayed for 30 days after the REI expires and kept in records on the agricultural establishment until 2 years after the REI expires.

 7. Provide the SDS and application information upon request of a worker, handler, designated representative, or medical personnel within 15 days.

 Ensure that workers are trained before performing tasks in a pesticide-treated area (REI in effect within the last 30 days).
 Ensure that handlers are trained before performing any handler activity.
 There is no grace period for worker or handler training.

-Trainers must be certified applicators or have completed an EPA-approved train-the-trainer program or be designated by the state or tribal pesticide enforcement agency.
+- Trainers must be certified applicators, have completed an EPA-approved train-the-trainer program, or be designated by the state or tribal pesticide enforcement agency.